 In 1988 went to Oxford Brookes University, studying anthropology and visual studies which was a useful background to the work I do now.
 I then worked as a film production/post production runner and know Soho like the back of my hand.

 The spirit of India inspired my desire to mimic and step beyond Cartier Bresson’s earlier inspiration and after a 7 year search I found an authentic teacher in, Master Simon Wong, at Yellowdragon in London’s Chinatown in 1995.
-Rather than just reading Bresson’s original influence Eugen Herrigel’s “Zen and the art of archery,” which inspires my determination to capture my own decisive moments, I seek through photography my own and my clients enlightenment.
+Rather than just reading Bresson’s original influence Eugen Herrigel’s “Zen and the art of archery,” which inspires my determination to capture my own decisive moments, I seek through photography to awaken my own and my clients innate Buddha Nature.

 From 1996-2004 I had a studio, Studio 71 in Shoreditch, and built up my portfolio and then started covering events/entertainment news for Big Pictures, All Action, Eurofoto, Wenn and Xposure before working with YD PR to provide a wider spectrum of services.

 Pictures taken include the early chronicling of Prince Harry’s rise to notoriety as the drinking, raving, womanising and street fighting Prince.
 Sienna Miller and Orlando Bloom’s intimate moment at a polo match, Mickey Rourke stealing another man’s girlfriend, footballer Kierion Dyer’s rape alibi, the comedy terrorist’s security breach at Prince William’s 21st at Windsor Castle, Timberlake’s errant lady, the king of spin Alastair Campbell’s date with Saddam and Lindsay Lohan’s internet viral meme exposure.